1,000+ Opportunities

 The Let the Music Play Grant program has supported the following nonprofit organizations and schools: MacDowell Montessori School Milwaukee Community Orchestra The Milwaukee Science Education Consortium, Inc. Bayview Montessori School Milwaukee Parkside School for the Arts School District of South Milwaukee Bella Gail Foundation, Inc. Bembe Drum and Dance, Inc. Milwaukee High School of the Arts Congress Elementary School Fernwood Montessori School Forest Home Avenue School Maryland Avenue Montessori School Milwaukee School of Languages Ninety Fifth Street School Wedgewood Park International Middle School Wisconsin Conservatory Of Music Greenfield Bilingual School Lancaster Elementary School Reagan International Baccalaureate High School Carmen Schools of Science and Technology Milwaukee Youth Symphony Orchestra (MYSO)

-Based on current listing details, eligibility includes: Non-profit organizations and schools serving Milwaukee County, Wisconsin.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Non-profit organizations and schools serving Milwaukee County, Wisconsin.
+Confirm the full requirements in the official notice before applying.